 How to Prevent Soil Shrinkage, Compaction, and Settling

 Soil shrinkage leads to compaction, which leads to settling.
-This can cause the concrete flooring in and around your home to crack and become unleveled.
+This can cause the concrete in and around your home to crack and become unleveled.
 Unfortunately, there is nothing anyone can do to prevent this from happening since soil will go through a cycle of getting wet and drying up no matter what.

 However, there are a few things you can do to deter the effects of shrinking and compaction.
 These methods will keep your home’s concrete looking fresh for years to come.